ddhb1989/PyQt-Widgets/README.md

 # PyQt-Widgets
-Some self written PyQt Widgets
+A Libary of some self written PyQt Widgets

-PyQtSnake
+## PyQtSnake
 PyQtSnake is a simple Snake game that is easy to implement